 In addition to being King of the Franks and Lombards, Charlemagne was also the Holy Roman Emperor.
 Despite having palaces throughout his empire, Charlemagne favored Aachen above all others.
 Aachen served as Charlemagne’s imperial city, and he built it up around 800 AD.

 History lovers interested in learning more about the life and legacy of Charlemagne should follow the Route Charlemagne through Aachen.
-This route takes you through the city to visit the sites influenced by or dedicated to Charlemagne.
+This route takes you through the city to visit the sites influenced by or dedicated to Charlemagne, making it one of the can’t-miss things to do in Aachen.

 Some — but not all — of Aachen’s tourist attractions shared in this post fall along the route, so I wanted to highlight it especially in case you’re visiting the city specifically to learn more about the city’s most famous ruler.

-The Cathedral is one of the places to see in Aachen, Germany.
+The Cathedral the place to see in Aachen, Germany.
 Originally called the Royal Church of St. Mary, the Aachen Cathedral (Aachener Dom) was built by — you guessed it! — Charlemagne, and his final resting place can be found here.

 Following Charlemagne’s death, the Cathedral served as the coronation site for Roman German kings and queens.
 30 German kings and 12 queens were anointed here!